 This guide will focus on desktop PC’s for VR.
 When it comes to VR, Desktop PCs are the way to go!
 There are some good VR laptops out there as well if you need portability, but with the requirements of VR, laptops tend to overheat easily and you’ll end up spending more to get similar specs.
 Not to mention there is little ability for upgrading laptops.
+If you need something smaller/more portable than a desktop tower, perhaps check out one of the mini PC’s.
 We’ve gone through and found the best deals at a range of prices!

 If you’re also looking to purchase a VR headset/accessories either for yourself or as a present, you can check out our VR gift guide here.